bchin224/my_personal_kanban_api/README.md

 - Added card and card detail urls in api
 - Made curl scripts for cards (running into DEBUG = True error)

+2/18
+- Fixed psycopg2 install issue in pipfile
+- Added Procfile for pre-deployment
+- Adjusted serializer to include primary keys as id's for index, show and update
+- Added '/' for all curl script url's to fix 301 errors.
+All curl scripts now functional

 ## Routes